Help build a wonderful connection with your child with this parenting blog.

 If we think about it, happiness is mental healthiness.
 And a parent can make a child mentally healthy, or not.

 Any parent who complains about the child that the parent asked to be born is a sad case to me.
 But maybe that parent may not be aware that a negative attitude and negative statements are a disservice to the child.
 Kindness at all times is a better way to teach than meanness.
-In addition, and this may be a shocker to some, complaining about the child actually means complaining about how the parent had or had not helped the child up until that moment.
+In addition, and this may be a shocker to some, complaining about the child actually means complaining about how the parent had treated the child up until that moment.

 I plan to write further in a blog about why any parent would complain about her own child.
 Some parents may be surprised.